Make-School-Courses/ARCHIVE-MOB-7-Build-Your-Own-iOS-Library/03-Layers/README.md

 You can think of layers like views within a view.
 You can size and draw them very similarly to the way you create and drew UIViews in the previous example.

+> When building your own UI component, you should make use of CALayers to draw visual elements onto a UIView!

 ## Layers properties